 Is your knowledge stored in one central repository such as SharePoint?
-Or is your knowledge dispersed across different repositories such as shared drives, emails, Dropbox folders, and more?
+Or is your knowledge dispersed across different repositories such as shared drives, emails, Dropbox folders, physical folders and more?

 How is your knowledge accessed today?

 Is it easily accessible?
-Or do employees have to search in multiple different places to find something?
+Do employees have to search multiple places to find something?
 Do they immediately know where to find what they need?